mohitsaxena019/CPX-on-MAC/README.md

 # Install and run Docker for Mac
 * Double-click Docker.dmg to open the installer, then drag Moby the whale to the Applications folder.
 * Double-click Docker.app in the Applications folder to start Docker.
 (In the example below, the Applications folder is in “grid” view mode.)
-* Login with your docker id, if you done have docker id please create one on below link
+* Login with your docker id, if you dont have docker id please create one on below link
   * https://hub.docker.com/signup
 # Install Git
 * To browse the code of this sample demo you need to install git on your mac machine.